Bl0u/OOP/src/OOPStudying/Interview Questions.md

     ```
 - What happens internally when using instanceof?
     - At runtime, the JVM uses the object’s actual class and compares it to the class/interface specified using the internal type hierarchy
+- What is the difference between data hiding and encapsulation?
+    - Data hiding refers to restricting access to internal object details using access modifiers like private, protected, and public.
+The goal is to prevent             external interference and protect the integrity of the object.
+      Encapsulation is the broader OOP (Object-Oriented Programming) principle of bundling data (fields) and methods that operate on that data into a single unit        usually a class.
+It enables modularity and enforces data hiding.

 ---